 - Fresh, raw slices of avocado, orange, pineapple and fresh nuts

-- Oatmeal with banana, pomegranate seeds, grapes and fresh nuts (I make my oatmeal with vanilla soy milk)
+- Oatmeal with banana, pomegranate seeds, grapes and fresh nuts (I make my oatmeal with rice milk)

 - Find out for yourself in rehearsal how something affects you.
 Don't trust eating or drinking the unknown at a performance.

 - Just because you get by with something not good for you for a while doesn't mean you can continue.